poifuture/markdown-styler-for-word/MarkdownStyle/README.md

 1. Insert Readme and read the warning
 1. (Optional) Setup the document theme
 1. Click "Remark Document"
-1. (Optional) Customize the builtin styles (Normal, Heading1, etc.) of the document theme in MS Word
+1. (Optional) Customize the built-in styles (Normal, Heading1, etc.) of the document theme in MS Word

 # Warning